 RDO is pleased to accept applications from Stanford faculty for Propel Grants, which aim to give Stanford-led teams a boost towards externally funded sponsored research awards.

-Funded activities should support the development of key characteristics for grant success, including:
+Funded activities should support the development of key characteristics for grant success, which include:

 - a demonstrated collaborative and cohesive team,

 - necessary preliminary data, proof of concept, and/or other elements to convince reviewers of feasibility,

-- responsiveness to all sponsor and program goals
+- alignment with and responsiveness to all sponsor and program goals, and

 - a well-written and beautifully illustrated proposal.